-- Using Python for Simple Linear RegressionCreating a simple Linear regression model and preparing for multi-linear regression.
+- Using Python for Multi-Linear RegressionCreating a simple Linear regression model and preparing for multi-linear regression.
 In this example, we use a sample of marketing spend data vs. sales and inspect the correlation between radio spend and total sales.
-The regression line is fitted using the ols function from statsmodels.formula.api You can download the original file from Kaggle here then… Read more: Using Python for Simple Linear Regression
+The regression line is fitted using the ols function from statsmodels.formula.api You can download the original file from Kaggle here then… Read more: Using Python for Multi-Linear Regression

 - How to Select the Correct Statistical Testing Test (A Table)Significance Tests (normal distribution assumed) Groups Requirements Test Tails Statistic Distribution Degrees of freedom Example 1 normal dist, n > 30 and known variance z-test 1 and 2 z-score Normal NA A sample of the population is tested for height.
 Do they match the known population?Population mean and standard deviation are known, sample > 30… Read more: How to Select the Correct Statistical Testing Test (A Table)